 There are a number of methods available to calculate the value of a business.
 It is not a precise science but requires experience and judgement.
-If your business is in the London area we, at Tish Press & Company, can help you value your business and help you develop an exit strategy if you have decided to sell your business.
+If your business is in the Shenfield area we, at Tish Press & Company, can help you value your business and help you develop an exit strategy if you have decided to sell your business.

 There are many reasons why you may need to calculate the value of your business.
 Here we consider the range of methods available as well as some of the factors to consider during the process.

 It is important to remember throughout that valuing a business is something of an art, albeit an art backed by science!

 One of the most common reasons for valuing a business is for sale purposes.
 Initially a valuation may be performed simply for information purposes, perhaps when planning an exit route from the business.
 When the time for sale arrives, owners need a starting point for negotiations with a prospective buyer and a valuation will be needed.